Gystek/dcg/theory/paper.typ

 emulating a three-way merge.

-Binary files are stored _as-is_ on the filesystem given that it is more expensive both to compute and to store binary _diffs_. _Diffs_ are stored in the revision tree with a magic number header indicating their type.
+Binary files are stored _as-is_ on the filesystem given that it is more expensive both to compute and to store binary _diffs_. _Diffs_ are stored in the index (and later embedded in the commits) and the type of each diff is kept in an index-wide registry.

 = Performance